Reemaa828/LinuxProcessMonitor/README.md

 | **Logging**               | Record process-related activities, especially when a process is terminated.  |
 | **Configuration Options** | Customize the script through a configuration file with settings such as update interval and alert thresholds. |

-## Getting started 🚀
-- Save the script: Name it something descriptive, like process_monitor.sh:
-- Make it executable: `chmod +x process_monitor.sh` (run this command in your terminal) or `chmod 777 organize_files.sh`
-- Run the script: `./process_monitor.sh` .

 ## First view 🏁
 ![image](https://github.com/Reemaa828/LinuxProcessMonitor/assets/112731236/a7a0eb4c-864e-4170-8c66-87905e5b42cf)